ClickCease What are URLs? A guide to better & SEO-friendly URLs

 When to change URLs

-URL changes may be warranted in scenarios such as:
+URL changes may be warranted when:

 Before changing URLs